mitraman/eventful/mca-outline.md

-# Moving from RESTful to Eventful
+# Moving from RESTful to EVENTful

 ## Foreword (???)
 TK